 FAST Book Writing

-I have fallen in love with creating coloring books.
-I have recently released two – one inspired by South East Asia (I grew up a Buddhist and lived for some time in India) and the other inspired by the Pacific Islands.
-I am working on more coloring books and journals at the moment.
+I joined the coloring craze and released two books – one inspired by South East Asia (I grew up a Buddhist and lived for some time in India) and the other inspired by the Pacific Islands.

-In the meantime, I was also invited to participate in a number of compilation books where I could contribute as a co-author.
+In the last few years, I was invited to contribute as a co-author in a number of compilation books.
 These were interesting experiences and each had their different challenges.
 There is great value in being a co-author – you can write your contribution quickly, you’re exposed to a different audience, and you network with a range of other people you might not ordinary get to engage with.
-And it is far easier to make the book a successful if there is a team of your promoting it – which is what happened with Superwoman Myths and we were able to make it an Amazon Bestseller.
+And it is far easier to make the book a successful if there is a team of your promoting it – which is what happened with another of the books that became Amazon Bestsellers.

 - Romance Your Tribe Online: Client Attraction in Action (an Amazon Bestseller)